-The Cooperator will work in close consultation with the NEA Project Director, and through the NEA Project Director with other National Endowment for the Arts and military staff as appropriate, on all aspects of this program.
-The NEA Project Director will be the Senior Advisor for Innovation to the Chairman.
+The Cooperator will work with the National Endowment for the Arts' Project Director, and through the National Endowment for the Arts' Project Director with other agency staff as appropriate, on all aspects of this program.
+The National Endowment for the Arts' Project Director will be the Director of Accessibility.